forrestbrazeal/invoiceless/README.md

 Invoiceless is a serverless API for sending simple recurring invoices by email using AWS Lambda, API Gateway, CloudWatch Events, and SES.

-## Deploy
+## Deployment Instructions

+0. Make sure you have the AWS CLI installed
 1. Clone the repository
 2. From the top level directory, run

-`sam package --template-file template.yaml --s3-bucket [you s3 bucket] --output-template-file packaged.yaml`
+`aws cloudformation package --template-file template.yaml --s3-bucket [your s3 bucket] --output-template-file packaged.yaml`

-`sam deploy --template-file ./packaged.yaml --stack-name invoiceless --capabilities CAPABILITY_IAM`
+`aws cloudformation deploy --template-file ./packaged.yaml --stack-name invoiceless --capabilities CAPABILITY_IAM`

-## API
+## Using the API

 ### POST /invoice
 Sends an invoice immediately to the recipients specified in `agreement_info.client_emails`.